 If your wisdom teeth show signs of these problems or other difficulties, we will recommend extraction to prevent pain and protect your oral health.
 Call our dental clinic on (02) 9958 0400 to arrange an appointment with our dental surgeons in Northbridge.

 Wisdom tooth extraction is generally a straightforward process, but impacted wisdom teeth removal can be more complex.
 In general, the upper wisdom teeth are easier to remove than the lower teeth, although not in all cases.

 Depending on how complicated the procedure is likely to be, our dental surgeons may be able to remove one or several wisdom teeth in the same appointment.
 In more complex cases, we may refer you to a specialist.

 Our dentists will examine your mouth and take dental x-rays to give us a clear view of where the wisdom tooth is positioned in your mouth and gum.
 This helps us to plan your treatment for the minimum of pain and discomfort.

 Like all dental procedures at our clinic, local anaesthesia is administered before wisdom teeth removal to make sure you won't feel any pain.
-If you feel nervous about dental surgery, or if the procedure is more complex, we can discuss other sedation options such as intravenous (IV) sedation to help you feel more relaxed.
+If you feel nervous about dental surgery, or if the procedure is more complex, we can discuss other sedation options to help you feel more relaxed.
 If you're having multiple teeth extracted, general anaesthesia may sometimes be necessary.

 If a wisdom tooth is not impacted, a standard extraction may be all that's needed to remove it.
 This involves gently rocking the tooth from side to side until it loosens, then pulling it out.